 The design analysis revealed that the machine may be driven by a 1 horsepower engine.
 The total length of flat-belt to drive the pulley was at an angle of lap on the smaller pulley of 2.53 rad.
 The resultant load act on a shaft of diameter 21 mm with maximum bending moment of 16.51 Nm.
 Total weights of drum filter and pipes acting on the reservoir is 124N.

 The performance evaluation test result shows that the vacuum dehydration machine could extract moisture content from cassava with moisture content of about 60% and considerably dewater up to about 17%.
-The vacuum dehydration machine can be fully automated, such that the process continues operation on its own without being continuously fed into the reservoir for it to be completely dewatered.
-Also, production of the machine in smaller scales so that it can be utilized effectively at local levels would help in increasing the local production of garri.
-The machine is easy to use, has good reward for costs expended and can help provide food at the local level.
+The vacuum dehydration machine can be fully automated, such that the process continues operation on its own without being continuously fed into the reservoir for it to be completely dewatered.(modify the language to make it more clear) Also, production of the machine in smaller scales so that it can be utilized effectively at local levels would help in increasing the local production of garri.
+(Modify as…the production of machine at smaller scales would help local farmers and processors in increasing the production of garri) The machine is easy to use, has good reward for costs expended and can help provide food at the local level.

 COMPETING INTERESTS DISCLAIMER: